Rates, discounts and monetary transactions

 750

-You have specific wishes regarding the structure of the articles of association (other than those stated above) and this requires deviations from our model articles of association.
+You have specific wishes regarding the content of the articles of association (other than aforementioned) and deviations must be made from our template articles of association.

-We will draw up a deed of ratification for you after registering the BV in the trade register of the Chamber of Commerce.
+We will draft a deed of ratification for you after registration of the BV in the trade register of the Chamber of Commerce.

 500